maiko254/alx-low_level_programming/0x00-hello_world/README.md

 2-assembler - Script that generates the assembly code of a C code and save it in an output file.
 The C file name will be saved in the variable $CFILE.

 3-name - Script that compiles a C file and creates an executable named cisfun.

+4-puts.c - C program that prints exactly "Programming is like building a multilingual puzzle, followed by a new line.